13 Degree C To F

 Q: What happens if I use the wrong formula?

 A: Using the incorrect formula will result in an inaccurate temperature reading, which could have significant consequences depending on the application.
-For example, using the wrong formula in a cooking recipe could lead to poorly cooked food.
+But for example, using the wrong formula in a cooking recipe could lead to poorly cooked food.
 In scientific contexts, it could compromise the validity of experiments and research findings.

 Q: Why are there two different scales for measuring temperature?